dustlang/rust/library/core/src/macros/panic.md

 [`Option`][ounwrap] and [`Result`][runwrap] enums.
 Both implementations call `panic!` when they are set to [`None`] or [`Err`] variants.

-This macro is used to inject panic into a Rust thread, causing the thread to panic entirely.
+This macro is used to inject panic into a Dust thread, causing the thread to panic entirely.
 This macro panics with a string and uses the [`format!`] syntax for building the message.